Listen to one of our scientific editorial team members read this article.

-When you focus an objective and move it closer to the slide/coverslip the focal plane moves further into your specimen.
+When you focus an objective and move it closer to the slide or coverslip, the focal plane moves further into your specimen.
 However, there is a physical limitation to how far you can go before the nose tip of the objective hits the coverslip.
-Go any further than this distance and you will not be popular!
-Cleaning glass shards out of a condenser is a time consuming and expensive business.
-Not to mention you can damage the objective front lens.
+Go any further than this distance, and you will not be popular!
+Cleaning glass shards out of a condenser is a time-consuming and expensive business.
+Not to mention you can damage the objective front lens!

-When a specimen is in sharp focus, the actual distance (in millimetres or microns) between the front lens of an objective and the surface of the coverslip is known as the ‘Working Distance’.
-In general there is an inverse relationship between magnification and working distance.
-An objective with 10X magnification has an approximate working distance of 4 mm, whereas a 100X oil immersion objective has a working distance of approximately 130 ?m.
-You can find your objectives Working Distance or ‘WD’ engraved on the barrel of your objective (just don’t confuse this with ‘Water Dipping’).
+When a specimen is in sharp focus, the actual distance (in millimeters or microns) between the front lens of an objective and the surface of the coverslip is known as the ‘Working Distance’.
+In general, there is an inverse relationship between magnification and working distance.
+An objective with 10x magnification has an approximate working distance of 4 mm, whereas a 100x oil immersion objective has a working distance of approximately 130 µm.
+You can find your objective’s Working Distance or ‘WD’ engraved on the barrel of your objective (just don’t confuse this with ‘Water Dipping’).